Baragar-Bourgain-Gamburd-Sarnak conjecture

 map markov triple to markov triple.

-Now we know the graph with root $latex (1,1,1)$ and with node generate by transform $latex R_1\cup R_2 \cup R_3 \cup S_3$ is connected.
+Now we know the graph with root $latex (1,1,1)$ and with node generated by transform $latex R_1\cup R_2 \cup R_3 \cup S_3$ is connected.